Three-Beans-App/app-documentations/README.md

 ### Functionality / features
 The 3 beans cafe website is accessible by all members of the public, once inside the basic functionalities and features include:
-- A navbar for easily accessing different pages
+- A navbar for easily accessing different pages.
-- A menu page with images and descriptions of each item sold
+- A menu page with images and descriptions of each item sold.
-- A login/signup portal for users to create profiles for placing orders
+- A login/signup portal for users to create profiles for placing orders.
+- The ability to customise and add items to a cart for purchase.
+- The ability to place orders through a checkout feature.
+- Confirmation of orders through QR code.
+- Order status tracking in app where users can track wait time.

 Users who create a profile within the 3 beans cafe web application will have access to the following additional features:
-- The ability to customise and add items to a cart for purchase
+- An option to add selected items to a favourite list.
-- The ability to place orders through a checkout feature
+- The ability to customise and remove items within that list.
-- An option to select items to a favourites list
-- Confirmation of orders through QR code
-- Order status tracking in app where users can track wait time

 Admin users (staff) will also have a portal within the application which will allow them to:
-- View ongoing and previous orders
+- View ongoing and previous orders .
-- Update the completion status of orders
+- Update the completion status of orders.
-- Add new items to the existing menu
+- Add new items to the existing menu.
+- Make adjustments to existing menu items.
+- Delete menu items that are no longer available.
+- Track and modify inventory supplies.

 ### Target audience
 The target audience will be the following groups:
 - Regular customers who want to conveniently save and place orders.
 - People looking for information about food and coffee options in the surrounding area.
 - Commuters who want a convenient way to order coffee that saves time on the way to work.
+- Cafe staff who can use the tracking and order history to improve efficiency.
+- Management wanting to track sales and update menu options.

 ### Tech stack